edwinlock/Bellus-PMA/README.txt

 To install the Bellus-PMA software in Windows, follow these steps.

 1. Download and install Julia (version 1.9.2) from https://julialang.org/downloads/.
 When asked by the installer, select the option "add Julia to PATH".
-2. Unpack the provided ZIP file `Bellus-PMA.zip`.
-3. Right-click on the `windows_installer.cmd` file and select 'Run as administrator'.
-The installer may take a while (approximately 15 minutes on my computer).
+2. Right-click on the `windows_installer.cmd` file and select 'Run as administrator'.
+The installer may take a while (approximately 10 minutes on my computer).
 You can close the window once it says "Installer completed".

 # Using the software